 The Group has a division that does blend of solvents to make customised products for specific applications.
-More and more companies are outsourcing their blending processes and Samchem Nusajaya's facilities has the capacity to provide these needs.
-This division also focuses on chemical distribution with value-added services such as storage & warehousing (DG cargo) and bulk-breaking (drums or smaller packaging) and is complemented by Samchem Singapore Pte Ltd, the operation in Singapore (Westgate Tower, Jurong East) that facilitates export to other global destinations.
+A growing number of companies are outsourcing their blending processes and Samchem Nusajaya's facilities has the capacity to provide these needs.
+This division also focuses on chemical distribution with value-added services such as storage & warehousing (DG cargo) and bulk-breaking (into drums or smaller packaging) and is complemented by Samchem Singapore Pte Ltd, the operation in Singapore (located in Westgate Tower, Jurong East) that facilitates export to other global destinations.